azekillDIABLO/Minetest_Copy_Report/README.md

 On your copy, build a new file called by the name of the app in *'projects'>>>'offenders'*

 In this file, add:

-        - a file called "violations.txt" where you will put what you find wrong on the app you report
+* a file called "violations.txt" where you will put what you find wrong on the app you report

-        - a file called "solutions.txt" where you explain what you think to do, to resolve the problem
+* a file called "solutions.txt" where you explain what you think to do, to resolve the problem

-        - screenshots if you have some.
+* screenshots if you have some.
 They must prove that the game is a copy of minetest, or a game using ***ilegally*** some stuff from our comunnity?
 It will help the admin to see if the app is doing bad things!

-        - a "note.txt" if you have important things to say
+* a "note.txt" if you have important things to say

+they can be in another format than *.txt* like *.md* or *.odt* Please don't use "microsoft only" formats.
+On most computer, they are unreadable, and you need to download or buy an app to read them.
+Also you can put a *.pdf* file, if you don't have other ways to do it.

 Click the button "Make Pull Request" to send us your changes.